ARM-software/arm-trusted-firmware/docs/porting-guide.rst

 Boot Loader Stage 2 (BL2) at EL3
 --------------------------------

-When the platform has a non-TF Boot ROM it is desirable to jump directly to BL2 instead of TF BL1.
+When the platform has a non-TF-A Boot ROM it is desirable to jump directly to BL2 instead of TF-A BL1.
 In this case BL2 is expected to execute at EL3 instead of executing at EL1.
 Refer to the `Firmware Design`_ for more information.